RespiraWorks/Ventilator/manufacturing/electrical/README.md

 **Note: If you are a member of the RespiraWorks team, review the [part purchasing guidelines][ppg] BEFORE purchasing any parts.**

-Additional notes:
-- If you are feeling stingy, don't get the touchscreen (**A3**).
-You can connect the RasPi to any monitor and use a mouse and keyboard to control it.

 [ppg]: ../../manufacturing/purchasing_guidelines.md